NashFP/advent-2022/markwutka+haskell/README.md

 cabal run day1 data/day1.txt
 ```

+I also created a `day_template.hs` file that just takes a filename as a
+command-line argument and calls readFile on it.
+I don't remember an
+Advent of Code problem where I didn't have to do at least that.

 ### Vim & Tmux Flow

 While there may be easier ways to do this, I create two Tmux windows and run Neovim in one and do `cabal repl` in the